gezero/EulerPython/README.md

 Today I had the honor to meet the sys package for the first time.
 I tried writing to stdout and flushing the output.
 Day 24
 ------
+I practiced a little bit with lists and stuff...
+Nothing to talk about really.
+Math problems will start to not be enough to progress my Python knowledge.